Improved bounds for coloring locally sparse hypergraphs: List-coloring high-girth hypergraphs

 \paragraph{The key lemmas.}

 We are almost ready to state the main lemmas which guarantee that our procedure eventually reaches a partial list-coloring of $H$ with favorable properties that allow us to extend it to a full list-coloring.
-Before doing so, we need to settle a subtle issue that has to do with the fact that $t_{i+1, r}(v,c)$ is not sufficiently concentrated around its expectation.
-To see this, notice for example that $t_{i+1,1}(v,c)$ drops to zero if $v$ is assigned $c$.
-(Similarly, for $r \in \{2, \ldots, k-1\}$, if $v$ is assigned $c$ then $t_{i+1, r}(v,c)$ can be affected by a large amount.)
-To deal with this problem we will focus instead on variable $t_{i+1,r}'(v,c)$, i.e., the number of hyperedges $h$ that contain $v$ and (i) exactly $k -r -1$ vertices of $h \setminus \{v \}$ are colored $c$ in the end of iteration $i$; (ii) the rest $r$ vertices of $h \setminus \{v \} $ did not retain their color during iteration $i$ and, further, $c$ would be available for them if we ignored the color assigned to $v$.
-Observe that if $c$ is not assigned to $v$ then $t_{i+1, r}(v,c) = t_{i+1,r}^{' } (v,c)$ and $t_{i+1,r}'(v,c) \ge t_{i+1,r} (v,c)$ otherwise.
+Before doing so, we need to settle a subtle issue that has to do with the fact that $t_{i+1, r}(v,c)$ is not sufficiently concentrated around its expectation, as it has high sensitivity to the color assignment of $v$.
+To see this, notice for example that $t_{i+1,1}(v,c)$ drops to zero if $v$ is activated and is assigned $c$ in state $\sigma_i$.
+This is because then $c$ becomes unavailable for all vertices in $D_{i,1}(v,c)$, and therefore it has to be removed from their list of candidate colors for the next iteration.
+More generally, for $r \in \{2, \ldots, k-1\}$, if $v$ is assigned $c$ then $t_{i+1, r}(v,c)$ can be affected by a large amount.
+As an example, consider a hyperedge $h \in D_{i,r}(v,c)$.
+Suppose that among the $r$ uncolored vertices in $h \setminus \{v\}$, a specific subset of $r-1$ vertices are assigned color $c$ and are activated in $\sigma_i$.
+In this scenario, the status of $h$ for the next iteration depends entirely on $v$: if $v$ is also activated and assigned color $c$, the remaining uncolored vertex in $h$ loses $c$ as a candidate, and $h$ is removed from $D_{i+1,r}(v,c)$.
+Because $v$ can be the ``deciding factor" for many such hyperedges simultaneously, $t_{i+1,r}(v,c)$ can fluctuate wildly based on $v$'s color assignment.